 Epistemology: How does anyone acquire reliable knowledge?Why should anyone trust this website?

 Nevertheless, trusting authority is an epistemological shortcut.
 And trust can be treacherous, depending on one's choice of "authorities."
 Self-styled pundits may themselves lack appropriate expertise or even be mendacious.
-One should always maintain a healthy skepticism, even though skeptism, like all things, must be practiced with moderation.
+One should always maintain a healthy skepticism, even though skepticism, like all things, must be practiced with moderation.
 Fact-checking every bit of one's knowledge through direct experience, or even by reference to the primary literature of science, would be impractically onerous.
-But for any critical information, double-checking with alternative resources is always recommended.
+But for any critical information, double-checking with alternative, independent resources is always recommended.
 (Note the criterion of independence.
 Many textbooks simply echo or pass along information derived from some prior source.)

-Needless to say, any reliance internet resources requires special care.
+Needless to say, any reliance on internet resources requires special care.
 A vast amount of internet information is simply reiterated from other, typically uncredited sources.
 Relatively few websites are produced or vetted by knowledgable professionals.
 Wikipedia can often be useful, but should be used primarily as a help for finding references with more substantial authority.
 The presence of ".edu" in a website's url is usually a favorable sign, especially if it's the url of a respected research university.

 A few reliable websites for histology (in addition to this one!) are listed here.

 I, David King, am the sole author of this website.
 I hold a Ph.D. in Neurosciences from the University of California San Diego.
 I also have more than thirty years' experience teaching human histology at Southern Illinois University School of Medicine.
 I originally created this website simply to support my pedagogy.
 Apart from this teaching, I do not have any special credential in the domain of human histology.
 The histological expertise which I have acquired directly (i.e., through my own original investigations of nature) has been restricted to invertebrate nervous systems, not those of humans nor even mammals.